 - Nutrients: Vitamins B, C, K, copper, magnesium, manganese, zinc, protein, and antioxidants.

-Buckwheat seed needs to be soaked before planting, ideally a day ahead of time.
-After that they grow well using the weighted blackout method.
+Buckwheat seed needs to be soaked before planting, ideally a day ahead.
+After that, they grow well using the weighted blackout method.

-The leaves are a dark green and the stems are pink to rose in color.
+The leaves are dark green, and the stems are pink to rose.
 The leaves on buckwheat microgreens are larger than most microgreens, so overplanting is discouraged.

-Be sure to remove any remaining buckwheat seed husks as they are hard.
+Remove any remaining buckwheat seed husks, as they are hard.

 They are an excellent choice as a base for any microgreens salad or just added to salads.
 Because of their crisp texture, they’re also a tremendous raw topping for sandwiches or burgers.

 Buckwheat seed can also be planted in garden beds as they are a great cover crop.
 Chop down the stalks when the buckwheat flowers emerge and leave the clippings on the garden bed.